Heinkel He 219 Uhu: Background

 About the same time as Lusser was designing the P.1055, Kammhuber had started looking for an aircraft for his rapidly growing night fighter force.
 Heinkel quickly re-designed the P.1055 for this role as the P.1060.
-This design was similar in layout but somewhat smaller and powered by two of the largest displacement (at 44.5 litres/2,700 cu. in.) single-block liquid-cooled aviation engines placed in mass production in Germany, the DB 603 inverted V12 engine.
-As designed by Heinkel, these engines' nacelle accommodations featured annular radiators similar to the ones on the Jumo 211-powered Junkers Ju 88A, but considerably more streamlined in appearance, and which, after later refinement to their design, were likely to have been unitized as a Heinkel-specific Kraftei engine unit-packaging design.
-Nearly identical-appearance nacelles, complete with matching annular radiators, were also used on the four prototype He 177B prototype airframes built in 1943–44, and the six ordered prototypes of Heinkel's He 274 high-altitude strategic bombers with added turbochargers.
+This was similar in layout but somewhat smaller and powered by two DB 603 inverted V12 engines.
+As designed by Heinkel, these engines' nacelles had annular radiators.
 The early DB 603 subtypes had poor altitude performance, which was a problem for Heinkel's short-winged design, but Daimler had a new "G" subtype of the DB 603 powerplant meant to produce 1,400 kW (1,900 PS) take-off power apiece under development to remedy the problem.
 Heinkel was sure he had a winner and sent the design off to the RLM in January 1942, while he funded the first prototype himself.
 The RLM again rejected the He 219, in favour of new Ju 88- and Me 210-based designs.